MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/hub-spoke-network-topology.md

 The hub often contains the common service components that the spokes consume.
 The following examples are common central services:

-- The Windows Server Active Directory infrastructure, which is required to authenticate third-party users who access from untrusted networks before they access workloads in the spoke.
+- The Windows Server Active Directory infrastructure is required to authenticate third-party users who access untrusted networks before they access workloads in the spoke.
 It includes the related Active Directory Federation Services (AD FS).
-- A DNS service to resolve naming for the workload in the spokes, to access resources on-premises and on the internet if [Azure DNS](/azure/dns/dns-overview) isn't used.
+- A DNS service resolves naming the workload in the spokes to access resources on-premises and on the internet if [Azure DNS](/azure/dns/dns-overview) isn't used.
-- A public key infrastructure to implement single sign-on on workloads.
+- A public key infrastructure implements single sign-on for workloads.
-- Flow control of TCP and UDP traffic between the spoke network zones and the internet.
+- TCP and UDP traffic flow is controlled between the spoke network zones and the internet.
-- Flow control between the spokes and on-premises.
+- Flow is controlled between the spokes and on-premises.
-- If needed, flow control between one spoke and another.
+- Flow is controlled control between one spoke and another, if needed.

 You can minimize redundancy, simplify management, and reduce overall cost by using the shared hub infrastructure to support multiple spokes.